pac4j/pac4j/documentation/blog/more_openid_federation_with_pac4j_and_connect2id.md

 }
 ```

-Here is the complete configuration to refresh memories (and not only the added `client_id`).
+Here is the complete configuration for reference (and not only the added `client_id`).

 We restart the Spring Boot application and try a new login process.